 Your base salary is comprised of two parts.
 One part is a CDI.
-The other part is 18.2 Special Increase.
+The other part 18.2 is Special Increase.

 What is a CDI?
-A Career Development Increase or CDI is an automatic annual salary increase given in recognition of added experience, ability and scope of responsibilities on July 1 of every year until you have received all of the CDIs allowed for your rank.17.1.1
+A Career Development Increase or CDI is an automatic 17.1.1 annual salary increase given in recognition of added experience, ability and 18.2.3 scope of responsibilities on July 1 of every year until you have received all of the CDIs allowed for your rank.

 What is a Special Increase?
-A Special increase is a salary increase awarded for meritorious work.
-Special increases can be awarded for excellence in teaching, research, scholarly or artistic work, practice of professional skills, extra University work or public service, or administrative work.
+A Special increase is a salary increase 17.1.3 awarded for meritorious work.
+Special increases can be awarded for 18.2.4 excellence in teaching, research, scholarly or artistic work, practice of 18.2.4.1 professional skills, extra University work or public service, or administrative work.
 Special Increases may also be awarded for improving academic qualifications or to individuals who have demonstrated excellence in performance of their assigned duties or who, in the view of the salary committee, have demonstrated significant improvement or development.
-The award of a special increase may be based on accumulated performance over a number of years or work performed in the year immediately prior to the year of review.17.1.3
+The award of a special increase may be based on accumulated performance over a number of years or work performed in the year immediately prior to the year of review.

 There is a limited amount of money available for the award of special increases.
-18.2.4.2 The amount is based on CDI's at the full professor level.
+The amount is based on CDI's at the full professor level.
 For 2010-11 there are 210 CDIs shared among the colleges in proportion to the number of in-scope faculty members in the college and there are 40 CDIs available for award by the President's Review Committee.
 In 2011-12 and 2012-13 there will be 755 shared among Department and College Salary Committees (378), CRCs (302) and PRC (75).
-In subsequent years, that number will be reduced to 600 - 300 to Department and College Salary Committees, (240) to CRCs and 60 to PRC.
+In subsequent years, that number will be reduced to 600 - 300 to Department and College Salary